-BotsIQ is a manufacturing workforce development program whose goal is to provide a pathway for high school students to learn about rewarding career options in manufacturing.
-This is accomplished by inviting students to participate in an exciting, hands-on high school robotics competition.
+BotsIQ is a manufacturing workforce development program of the Pittsburgh Chapter National Tooling & Machining Foundation whose goal is to provide a pathway for youth to learn about rewarding career options in manufacturing.

 Why is it unique?

-- Students design, build and test a Bot in a fascinating real-world professional manufacturing model.
+- Students work together in a fascinating real-world professional manufacturing model.

 How does the program work?